-This simple tutorial shows how to completely remove and disable the Snap apps in Ubuntu 20.04, Ubuntu 21.04, Ubuntu 21.10.
-And it works on Debian and all Ubuntu based systems, e.g., Elementary OS, Linux Mint.
+This simple tutorial shows how to completely remove and disable the Snap apps in Ubuntu 20.04 and Ubuntu 22.04 LTS.

 Snap is an universal Linux package format developed by Canonical, the company behind Ubuntu.
 It runs in sandbox via a separate

 snapd daemon.
 A snap app bundles most run time libraries, so it can be a solution to the painful dependency problem.

 Some users don’t like Snap either for security concerns or since it takes more system resource, such as disk space.
 And Linux Mint 20 blocks Snap out-of-the-box because it makes less choice for users.

 How to completely remove Snap

 1.)
 Firstly, open terminal by either searching from ‘Activities’ overview or pressing Ctrl+Alt+T on keyboard.

 2.)
 When terminal opens, run the command below to list all installed Snap packages: